Jax-Core/ValliStart/README.md

 3. Open the settings for your currently enabled shortcuts module.
 4. Click on one of the pre-existing shortcut's name.
 5. Select the shortcut for the application to be pinned.
-6. Refresh ValliStart by deactivating and activating again using the toggle on the bottom left.

 That's all there is to it.
 Your shortcuts will now be visible in the pinned applications section.